Andy Wroe – 2017 Old Blue

-Recent Year 13 leaver Andy, one of the stars of Blue Coat’s Tech Crew, has been stage managing School productions since the Junior Drama production of “Aladdin” in 2014.
+Old blue Andy, one of the stars of Blue Coat’s Tech Crew during his time at the School, stage managed School productions starting with the Junior Drama production of “Aladdin” in 2014.

 So, how did Andy get into Stage Management?
 “It was through School – especially the musicals”, he says.
 “I’ve always loved the theatre; there’s just a magic about it – but stage management enables you to turn what is essentially a black hall into anything from a Vietnamese street scene to an underground club.”